 A Marxism that still functionally views the capital circuit as evil, capitalists and their servants as sinners, and the struggle of socialism as a crusade is still a socialism that owes more to the worst forms of Christianity rather than to Marx.
 Indeed, as Ceika himself notes, Nietzsche’s critique of religion never had to do with a particular hatred of Christianity itself but rather the mode of metaphysical thinking that it represented, a mode of thinking that ‘thinkers’ such as the New Atheists have made abundantly clear can preserve itself and even thrive in a perfectly secular form.

 Ceika is not the first Marxist to compare modern leftism to Christianity, nor is he the first to frame this comparison through the lens of Nietzsche: Mark Fisher famously beat him on both fronts, and ultra-leftists have been making arguments along these lines since at least the 1970s.
-What Ceika is the first to do, however, is to make this argument more than a functionally uncritical defense of bigots and limp social democracy, as in the first case, or to extend the argument past simple behavioral condemnation in the latter.
+However, what Ceika is the first to do, is make this argument more than a functionally uncritical defense of limp social democracy, as in the first case, or to extend the argument past simple behavioral condemnation in the latter.
 Ceika makes this argument with a keen eye to how this legacy undermines liberation.
-With movements for Black liberation and trans liberation gripping much of the anglosphere this last year, it’s a consideration that is not only abstractly considerate but concretely practical too.
+With movements for Black liberation and trans liberation gripping much of the anglosphere in recent times, it’s a consideration that is not only abstractly considerate but concretely practical too.

 What Constitutes a Revolutionary Ethics?

 In contrast to the common assumption and even common interpretation, Nietzsche did not see the emergence of the ubermensch as the result of individual action, but rather of a social-epochal rupture.
-The ubermensch was not a person, but a movement of people.
-How could it be otherwise?
-While the ubermensch himself may be proudly an individual, the ubermensch cannot be the ubermensch until he becomes the ubermensch!
-This accords well with what Marx writes in the Grundrisse, stating that the individual ‘can individuate itself only in the midst of society.’
-Value-creation, therefore, is not an isolated phenomenon, but rather exclusively the product of an ubermenschian movement, the communist movement.
+The ubermensch is not a person, per se, but rather an emerging order of people that Nietzsche’s writings merely heralded.
+Nietzsche, by his own admission, was no ubermensch, for becoming the ubermensch is not so simple as making the choice to become one.
+In the absence of a divine presence, men are free to divinize themselves, but this new divine order is destined to be polytheistic.
+While the ubermensch is proudly individualistic, Nietzsche, like Hegel before him, was keen to emphasize that man must always actualize his individuality in the context of other men.
+This accords well with what Marx writes in the Grundrisse, stating that the individual “can individuate itself only in the midst of society.”
+Value-creation, therefore, is not an isolated incident of discreet, individual actors, but rather exclusively the product of an ubermenschean movement.

 When Nietzsche wrote, the only instance of mature working-class revolt was the Paris Commune.
 Even if Nietzsche had been a radical of some worth, there would not have been a considerable amount to be drawn from this one instance.
 Today, we are positioned far better on this matter, and can not only ground Nietzsche’s insights but further develop them in light of the progress that ‘ground’ has made.
 As our position continues to change in the future, so too will the meaning of a class-struggle based Nietzschean ethics develop.